France ~ Dordogne & Gironde

 Pace: slow to moderate (moderate on Bordeaux ride).

-Riding ability: confident novice riders and above.
+Riding ability: confident novice riders and above (varies with itinerary).

 Weight limit: 86kg (13st 7lbs).